 Since the beginning of the glider towing tests in Europe , the CT Series Aircrafts have shown surprising aptitude.
 The climb speed is just right for comfortable climbs with gliders under tow.
 The CT Series has demonstrated this even on grass with a fixed pitch propeller.

-Flight Design has an experience of 25 years aviation history, almost 15 years thereof in Light Sport Aircraft.
-More than 1,700 Flight Design aircraft are in Service.
+Flight Design has an experience of more than 28 years in aviation history, over 15 years thereof in Light Sport Aircraft.
+More than 1,900 Flight Design aircraft are in Service.
 Flight Design is the world wide leading manufacturer with a world wide distribution and service network.
-All aircrafts are produced exclusively in the Flight Design owned and managed production facility in the Ukraine , a country with an aeronautic history dating back to the start of manned flight.
+All aircrafts are produced exclusively in the Flight Design owned and managed production facility in the Ukraine, a country with an aeronautic history dating back to the start of manned flight.

 When selecting the correct equipment (Night Flight Package), the CT is qualified for night VFR flight on the basis ASTM F2245, the certification basis for LSA aircraft.
 But you have to verify if the local regulations allow operation of Light Sport Aircraft at night, regardless of the installed equipment.